 While positive comments from US federal regulators at the Treasury and even the chairman of the Federal Reserve have created the appearance of an amenable regulatory environment, much uncertainty still exists at the U.S. state level and outside the US.

-China is emerging as a massive bitcoin market.
+as a massive bitcoin market.
 Digital currency regulatory guidance there has, so far, been positive, with the government adopting a seemingly paradoxical position.
 China is arguably the largest enforcer of financial repression, so the benign Chinese regulatory situation could shift unexpectedly, leading to a significant impact on bitcoin's price in China.
 However, as the price of bitcoins traded in China has fluctuated wildly around prices at exchanges located outside of the country, it is unclear what effect, if any, a clampdown by Chinese authorities would have on bitcoin's value in the rest of the world.

 What big catalysts are on the horizon?

 Great enthusiasm in the bitcoin community followed the announcement by Richard Branson that Virgin Galactic was to accept bitcoin as payment for tickets for its suborbital space flights.
 With space tourism a luxury of the elite, it is unlikely this move will drive mass bitcoin adoption.
 But Branson’s bold move is indicative of a growing willingness by entrepreneurial branded companies to embrace the formerly taboo bitcoin.